Philadelphia, PA - William H. Gray III 30th Street Station (PHL)

-Philadelphia’s famous 30th Street Station was built between 1929 and 1933 by the Pennsylvania Railroad (PRR) to replace the Broad Street Station that had become much too congested to support the city’s growth.
-Designed by Alfred Shaw of Graham, Anderson, Probst and White, the enormous, eight-story steel frame building has been on the National Register of Historic Places since 1978.
+Philadelphia’s famed William H. Gray III 30th Street Station was built between 1929 and 1933 by the Pennsylvania Railroad (PRR) to replace the Broad Street Station that had become much too congested to support the city’s growth.
+Designed by Alfred Shaw of Graham, Anderson, Probst and White, the enormous, eight-story steel frame building has been listed on the National Register of Historic Places since 1978.
 It is an example of some of the railroad industry’s most monumental construction and is architecturally interesting for its use, adaptation and transformation of the Neoclassical style into a more modern, streamlined Art Deco style.
 The exterior of the building features typical neoclassical elements such as seventy-one-foot-high Corinthian columns forming impressive porticoes on the east and west facades, rendered in Alabama limestone.

 When it was built, novel functional features were designed into the complex to increase the utility of the building by giving it an efficient communications system without removing any of the desired monumentality.
 These features include an elaborate buzzer and intercom system new to those days, as well as an integrated pneumatic tube network for internal communications.
-The building also incorporated unusual spaces including a chapel, a mortuary, and 3,300 square feet of hospital space – not traditional elements in a busy transportation hub.
+The building also incorporated unusual spaces including a chapel, a mortuary and 3,300 square feet of hospital space – not traditional elements in a busy transportation hub.
 Capping off this most forward-thinking of structures, the architects reinforced the concrete roof of the concourse section to allow a landing space for small aircraft.

 William H. Gray III 30th Street Station also represents a milestone in the progression of American railroading and urban planning.
-One of the last of the major stations to be constructed, it was part of an overall central city improvement program begun in 1925 by the City of Philadelphia and the PRR called the Philadelphia Improvements project.
+One of the last of the major urban stations to be constructed, it was part of an overall central city improvement program begun in 1925 by the City of Philadelphia and the PRR called the Philadelphia Improvements project.
 This decades-long effort to reestablish a plan for the city’s urban core, which also led to the creation of the famous Benjamin Franklin Parkway, was borne out of the desire to simplify and beautify its streetscape and ease the growing congestion closer to the center of town.

-At the same time, this station is rare in that it is one of the few stations in the country where trains arrive and depart from all four directions: from Boston in the north to Florida in the south, and from Atlantic City in the east to Chicago in the west.
+At the same time, this station is rare in that it is one of the few in the country where trains arrive and depart from all four directions: from Boston in the north to Florida in the south, and from Atlantic City in the east to Chicago in the west.
 Facilitating this rare versatility, the station’s use of underground tracks for long-distance trains passing through the station marked the railroad’s commitment to electricity as a preferable source of energy for trains, continuing the gradual replacement of steam—itself a radical paradigm shift in the industry.

 From 1988-1991, Amtrak led a $75 million development effort to renovate the station as it neared its 60th anniversary.
 The company assembled a team that included Hines Interests, project manager; Dan Peter Kopple & Associates (DPKA), consulting architects; and Clark/Hyman, contractor; as well as numerous subcontractors.
-The project included the restoration of the main concourse, with special attention given to its ceiling, chandeliers, travertine walls and massive marble columns.
+The project included the restoration of the Main Concourse, with special attention given to its ceiling, chandeliers, travertine walls and massive marble columns.

 Restoration experts repaired broken fingers and other elements of The Spirit of Transportation, while metal elements on the Pennsylvania Railroad War Memorial were cleaned and sealed with a fresh coat of protective wax.
 Above the passenger areas, approximately 280,000 square feet of office space was modernized to house 1,500 Amtrak employees.
 New shops, stores and food vendors were installed in the South Arcade and South Concourse.
 Outside, the facades were also refurbished and a former mail handling facility was converted into a 420-space underground parking garage.

-As a major transportation hub and West Philadelphia landmark, 30th Street Station continues to be an anchor for development.
+As a major transportation hub and West Philadelphia landmark, William H. Gray III 30th Street Station continues to be an anchor for development.
 In 2004, investors broke ground on the construction of the Cira Center, a 29-story office building designed by architect César Pelli.
 Completed the following year, the new building both stands on ground leased from Amtrak and also includes a skyway connecting it to a parking lot and the station.
 Designed by the same architect who built the world-famous Petronas Twin Towers in Malaysia, the striking new building marks both the evolution and continuation of the station’s unique and innovative history.

 In recent years, the state, city and civic organizations have undertaken numerous efforts to enhance the streetscape and pedestrian zones around the station by widening sidewalks and creating safer street crossings.
-As part of these efforts, in 2011 the University City District, working with PennDOT, created “The Porch” between 30th Street Station and Market Street.
+As part of these efforts, in 2011 the University City District, working with PennDOT, created “The Porch” between the station and Market Street.
 An inviting and active public space, it includes seating, shade trees and colorful seasonal plantings, as well as a full schedule of activities.
 The end result has been a busier public space that attracts nearby office workers, students and local residents.

-That same year, Amtrak, Drexel University and Brandywine Realty Trust selected Skidmore, Owings & Merrill LLP (SOM), in association with Parsons Brinckerhoff, OLIN, and HR&A Advisors, to develop a comprehensive joint master plan for the area around the station.
+Also in 2014, Amtrak, Drexel University and Brandywine Realty Trust selected Skidmore, Owings & Merrill LLP (SOM), in association with Parsons Brinckerhoff, OLIN, and HR&A Advisors, to develop a comprehensive joint master plan for the area around the station.
 The SOM team aimed to develop an integrated, long-term vision where the station is at the epicenter of a dynamic, urban neighborhood full of opportunities for community development, economic development and improved transportation connections.
 The project team engaged a wide range of stakeholders from across the city and its neighborhoods, soliciting feedback and synthesizing ideas collected during open houses, community events and other public meetings.

-Unveiled in June 2016, the joint master plan envisions 40 new acres of open space and 18 million square feet of new development, including an entirely new mixed-use neighborhood anchoring the 30th Street Station District atop 88 acres of rail yards along the western bank of the Schuylkill River.
+Unveiled in June 2016, the joint master plan envisions 40 new acres of open space and 18 million square feet of new development, including an entirely new mixed-use neighborhood anchoring the William H. Gray III 30th Street Station District atop 88 acres of rail yards along the western bank of the Schuylkill River.
 With a proposed $2 billion investment in roads, utilities, parks, bridges and extension of transit services, the plan has the estimated potential to unlock $4.5 billion in private real estate investment, in addition to $3.5 billion for Drexel’s adjacent Schuylkill Yards project being developed by Brandywine Realty Trust.

 Philadelphia’s growth into a major American town was prefigured from its very early days.
 Although Penn’s plan for the city was to keep it rural with a basic grid plan that spread out houses and businesses on large parcels of land, the city’s inhabitants quickly subdivided and resold their lots, building up the area around the Delaware River especially quickly, and turning it into an important trading center.
 Before Penn left Philadelphia for the last time, he issued the Charter of 1701 officially establishing Philadelphia as a city.
 It continued to grow at breakneck speed, and soon enough the quality of living conditions deteriorated significantly, as might be expected of a booming trading town.

-Since then Philadelphia has always continued to be a major American town.
-Though the state government left in 1799, the federal government left in 1800, and New York City soon surpassed Philadelphia in population, the construction of roads, canals and railroads helped turn Philadelphia into the United States’ first major industrial city.
+Since then Philadelphia has continued to be a major American metropolis.
+Though the state government left in 1799, the federal government decamped in 1800, and New York City soon surpassed Philadelphia in population, the construction of roads, canals and railroads helped turn Philadelphia into the United States’ first major industrial city.
 Through the rest of the century “Philly” would play host to a large variety of industries and businesses, the largest being textiles.
 As a symbol of its status, Philadelphia also held the Centennial Exposition in 1876, the first official World’s Fair in the United States.